Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 Fishman has produced in the Fluence Modern, a pickup that practically eliminates hum and other interference, enabling high gain players to retain clarity, even with insane distortion.

-Fishman took their sweet time to enter the unfathomably crowded electric guitar pickup market, but when they did – in 2013 – they forced the competition to stand up and take notice.
+Fishman took their sweet time to enter the unfathomably crowded electric guitar pickup market, but when they finally did in 2013, they forced the competition to stand up and take notice.

-The Fluence Modern and Classic set is the first revolutionary change to the traditional pickup designs in a long time.
-We think these pickups are absolute game-changers, thanks to their use of interconnected stacks of printed coils as opposed to the traditional wound copper coils.
+The Fluence Modern and Classic set offer the first revolutionary change to the traditional pickup designs in a long time.
+We think these pickups are absolute game-changers, thanks to their use of interconnected stacks of printed coils as opposed to the traditional wound-copper coils.

 Tonally speaking, this cutting-edge set gave us amazing accuracy, exceptional clarity, and massive output.
 They sounded dynamic, powerful, and consistent, with insane balance across the entire tonal range.

 If you’re not a metal player, you might be more interested in the Fishman Fluence Classic Set.
-The Classic set was relatively warm and mellow, and we think it caters well to musicians who seek more active clarity, classic tones, and/or a desire for vintage-flavor.
+The Classic set was relatively warm and mellow, and we think it caters well to musicians who seek more active clarity and classic tones, or who desire a vintage flavor.

-Verdict: The Fishman Fluence Modern has found favor with Tosin Abasi, Devin Townsend, and Greg Koch amongst others.
+Verdict: The Fishman Fluence Modern has found favor with Tosin Abasi, Devin Townsend, and Greg Koch, among others.
 Fishman’s re-imagined take on pickups is edgy, original, and incredibly versatile.
 They are highly recommended for modern and heavy genres, especially if you value clarity, heat, and a multi-voice capability to switch between fluid humbucker tones to active alnico sounds.

 The number one choice for players who demand perfect cleans and bell like clarity.